Jarl-Bjoern/Yggdrasil/README.md

         - `Using The Automated Variant`
   - New Parameters:
     - `-sI` was integrated to skip the installation way to use e.g. the hardening or custom configs.
+    - `-sbI` was integrated to skip the installation process of the basic tools.

 <div align="center">